-So adding it into our daily diet will help of gain required nutrition with increasing weight.
+So adding it to our daily diet will help us gain essential nutrition with increasing weight.

 Anyone with a strong immunity power can easily defeat any outer infection.

-Herbs like parsley contain a lot of vitamins, minerals, and antioxidants that boost up the power to combat viruses and bacteria that causes fever, cold, cough, etc.
+Herbs like parsley contain many vitamins, minerals, and antioxidants that boost the power to combat viruses and bacteria that causes fever, cold, cough, etc.

-The main vitamin content that helps in this matter are vitamin C, vitamin A, and K.
+The main vitamin content that helps in this matter are vitamins C, A, and K.

-Flavinoids, which is the primary antioxidant present in moderate quantity in parsley, helps to prevent cancerous growth.
-It also has Myricetin, which works best to act on the prevention of skin cancer.
+Flavonoids, the primary antioxidants present in moderate quantities in parsley, help prevent cancerous growth.
+It also has Myricetin, which works best to act in the prevention of skin cancer.

-It can inhibit cancer-causing reagent known as Heterocyclic Amines or HCAs.
-These HCAs formed when any meat is grilled or cooked by using a direct open flame.
+It can inhibit cancer-causing reagents known as Heterocyclic Amines or HCAs.
+These HCAs form when any meat is grilled or cooked using a direct open flame.

-Besides this, Apigenin, which is also a flavinoid, stops a cancerous tumor to spread further by preventing the secretion of cancer influencing enzyme.
+Besides this, Apigenin, also a flavinoid, stops a cancerous tumor from spreading further by preventing the secretion of cancer-influencing enzymes.

-We can get the benefits of Parsley for the betterment of skin and hair health.
+We can get Parsley leaves benefits for improving skin and hair health.
 Let us see how.

-The paste of parsley seed is very useful to reduce hair problems like dandruff, head lice etc. it also soothes itching cap to a great extent.
+The paste of parsley seed is beneficial in reducing hair problems like dandruff, head lice, etc. it also soothes the itching cap to a great extent.

-Besides the external application, taking parsley juice or parsley leaves in green salads may turn useful for skin health as it contains Beta Carotene which converts into vitamin A and works to upgrade skin health.
+Besides the external application, taking parsley juice or leaves in green salads may be helpful for skin health as it contains Beta Carotene, which converts into vitamin A and improves skin health.

-Parsley leaves is a well-known home remedy for those who have arthritis.
-It can give relief if applied on the affected area.
+Parsley leaves are a well-known home remedy for those who have arthritis.
+It can give relief if applied to the affected area.

-The presence of vitamin k, vitamin c and Beta-carotene acts instantly to slow down the pain and redness of the swelling joints.
+The presence of vitamin k, vitamin c, and Beta-carotene instantly slows down the pain and redness of the swelling joints.

-To apply calmly all you need is some fresh parsley leaves.
-Crush them and apply to the area.
+To apply calmly, all you need is some fresh parsley leaves.
+Crush them and apply them to the area.
 You can also cover it with a bandage.

-Eye health is as much important as far as our wellbeing is concerned.
-Parsley plays a vital role in improving eye health as it is green and full of antioxidants and vitamins like A.
+Eye health is as much important as far as our well-being is concerned.
+Parsley is vital in improving eye health as it is green and contains antioxidants and vitamins like A.

-The presence of carotenoid and beta-carotene prevents the eye cell from damaging and delaying the formation of cataract.
+The presence of carotenoid and beta-carotene prevents the eye cell from damaging and delaying the formation of cataracts.
 It also resists under-eye bags and dark circles.

 Check out this article, too: coriander seed water for thyroid

-So including parsley in salads or smoothie can be helpful to raise hemoglobin level in the blood, unless which anemia may occur.
+So including parsley in salads or smoothies can be helpful to raise hemoglobin levels in the blood, unless anemia may occur.